preames/public-notes/multiple-exit-vectorization.rst

        sum = add_reduce(x)
        if (!allof(pred))
          goto actual_exit
+       i += VF;
      }
      iend = i + 2*VF;
      while (i < iend) {
        if (cond(i)) break;
        sum += a[i];
+       i++;
      }
   }

 The challenge with this approach is a) the code complexity, b) the generated code size, and c) the fact that the portion of time in the vector loop drops sharply with the number of memory objects being accessed.
-(The later comes from the fact that we must run the scalar loop if *any* access is close to page boundary, and as you add accesses, the probably of running the vector loop decreases with roughly ((PageSize-VF)/PageSize)^N.)
+(The latter comes from the fact that we must run the scalar loop if *any* access is close to page boundary, and as you add accesses, the probably of running the vector loop decreases with roughly ((PageSize-VF)/PageSize)^N.)

 I wrote the example above without the generally required scalar epilogue loop.
 You can merge the two scalar loops which helps cut down the code size, at cost of further implementation complexity.